 In the case that a seller issues a refund to a customer, Amazon will refund the amount of the referral fee paid for the item minus the refund administration fee.
 This is either $5.00 or 20% of the applicable referral fee, whichever is less.

 Using the Amazon seller fee calculator

 To locate the Amazon selling fee calculator, use Seller Central to pull your total fees for one week under the Reports tab.
 Then, navigate to “All Statements View.”

 You’ll be prompted to enter your product’s name or identifying number (such as UPC or ASIN).
 Enter your item price and the cost of the product.
 For sellers taking the merchant-fulfilled route, provide your shipping cost.
 For FBA sellers, provide the cost of shipping to Amazon.
 You will be provided with your estimated fees.

 The results of the calculator are only estimates, but they should be accurate enough to help determine pricing strategy.

 Understanding best practices

 If you find that your fees exceed your profit margin or reduce it to a minimal amount, consider returning to the product research stage.
-If you find the fees associated with FBA are signficantly higher, try opting out of FBA on certain SKUs to balance resource allocation with fee responsibility.
+If you find the fees associated with FBA are significantly higher, try opting out of FBA on certain SKUs to balance resource allocation with fee responsibility.

 Avoiding returns is a best practice for any merchant, especially so for Amazon sellers subject to return administration fees.
-Sourcing a high quality product and providing as much detailed information as possible on your product detail page keeps your returns to a minimum.
+Sourcing a high-quality product and providing as much detailed information as possible on your product detail page keeps your returns to a minimum.